 /listing.
 It must be four (4) characters or longer, and contain no spaces.
 Numbers are ok.

 Many people like to use their shop name here, to “brand” their links, but it does not have to be your shop name!
 It can be any word with at least 4 characters.
-This is great news for bloggers and Instagrammers who regularly have to link to other people’s Etsy listings!
+This makes things easier for bloggers and Instagrammers who regularly have to link to other people’s Etsy listings!

 Here are some links that would work for my listing: